intrepidusgroup/IGLogger/README.md

 The Intent trace loggers will attempt to parse the Intent in two ways.
 The first is a simple call to toString (you might see this for the Intent in the logs already).
-The second way is to export the proper "am" (Activity Manager) command to allow resending the Intent from an adb shell (note: this is still a little buggy but should get you started)
+The second way is to export the proper "am" (Activity Manager) command to allow resending the Intent from an adb shell (note: this is still a little buggy but should get you started.
+Watch for error messages in the am command)

 Tips for Errors